Geodesic flow, left-handedness, and templates: Geodesic flow for the orbifolds of type

 \begin{remark} Since $(p-1)(q-1)\equiv 1\mod pq-p-q$, Brody's theorem asserts that the lens spaces $L_{pq-p-q,p-1}$ and $L_{pq-p-q, q-1}$ are diffeomorphic.
 This can be seen in the above proof by exchanging~$p$ and $q$. \end{remark}

 \begin{remark} One can check that the alternative compactifications of~$\un\Orbpq$ associated with other Euler numbers can be obtained by cutting along~$\BoundTorus$, making a transvection along the curve~$\tinf$, and gluing back.
-This changes the manifold into~$L_{kpq-p-q, kp-1}$ for some $k$ in~$\Z$, see Pinsky's thesis~\cite{Tali} for more detail. \end{remark}
+This changes the manifold into~$L_{kpq-p-q, kp-1}$ for some $k$ in~$\Z$ (see Pinsky~\cite{Tali} for more detail). \end{remark}

 We now have a full description of the template~$\Tpq$ and of how it embeds into~$\barre{\un\Orbpq}$ (see also Figure~\ref{F:ProjTemp}).
 It is worth noting that in the case $p=2, q=3$, the compactification~$\barre{\un\Orbpq}$ is the 3-sphere, the fiber~$\tinf$ of the cusp is a trefoil knot, and the template~$\Tpq$ is Lorenz' template, as stated by Ghys~\cite{GhysMadrid}.